Skip to main content

 Performance Tips

-• Use for small to medium-sized static data.
+• Use for small to medium-sized static data and attachments.